Find Cannabis Friendly Lodging in Las Vegas

 420 friendly accommodations in Nevada with Cannabis Tours

 What can you expect with Cannabis Tours?
-Though they haven’t launched their tour portion yet, this company is in full swing when it comes to weed-friendly lodging.
+Though they haven’t launched their tour portion yet, this company is in full swing when it comes to cannabis-friendly lodging.
 They work primarily with local apartment and homeowners.
 The best part is that you already know you can safely imbibe, because these aren’t just private residences, they are private residences that have chosen to list on a cannabis tourism site.

 - High-rise apartments with incredible views of Las Vegas.